What is a Central Air Conditioner? Important Details You Should Know

 If you plan on buying a central air conditioner, then you should take note of the following factors;

 Each air conditioning has its SEER Rating being displayed on the Energy Star label.
-You can calculate the SEER rating of an air conditioner by its cooling capacity in BTUs during a certain season then divided by the electric wattage required to cool the air during the same period.
+You can calculate the SEER rating of an air conditioner by its cooling capacity in BTUs during a particular season then divided by the electric wattage required to cool the air during the same period.
 And SEER only takes seasonal use into account and not year-round use.

 In climates that are both humid and hot, the higher the SEER would need to be because the air conditioner would be running more often to cool and dehumidify the air.
 On the other hand, in drier and hotter climates, the EER rating is a lot more important than the said SEER rating.

 How the size is referenced is one of the things that could be confusing when buying a new central air conditioner.
-Its cooling capacity is measured in a size referred to as BTU or British thermal units per hour.
+Its cooling capacity is measured in size, referred to as BTU or British thermal units per hour.
 Sometimes, this is referred to as tons.
 A ton of cooling power equals 12,000 BTU per hour.

-There is a need for the HVAC contractor to inspect the interior and also the layout of your home, and also the raw square footage.
+There is a need for the HVAC contractor to inspect the interior and also the layout of your home, and even the raw square footage.
 This information will be used to make a recommendation for the right size of an AC unit.

 With the use of a programmable thermostat, it could reduce the cooling costs by almost 10 percent.
 If you automate the temperature control, it would be a lot easier to keep cooling and heating costs consistent.